Criptext/Monkey-Chat-Web/examples/react/README.md

 	userTest = ''			/* String: monkeyId of the user to test */
 ```

-## Run the example:
+## Run the example
-In the terminal access to Monkey-Chat-Web project and entry to example selected and write this
+In the terminal, go to Monkey-Chat-Web project's folder and enter to the example selected and write this:
 ```
 cd Monkey-Chat-Web/examples/react/1.0.messenger